craftzdog/react-native-quick-md5/README.md

 # react-native-quick-md5

-A native implementation of MD5
+A native implementation of MD5 for performance

 ## Installation